qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ![Implementation](/assets/images//DurrHoyer-Implementation.JPG "Implementation")

 A thorough read of this will supply any calirfication to the python code posted above.
-It is important to note that if the table has odd elements a different form of the algorithm must be used.
+'G' mentioned above is the 'Algorithm' in the python psuedo code.
+It will take in the random value, the table in quantum information,   It is important to note that if the table has odd elements a different form of the algorithm must be used.
 Being new to quantum computing I have found myself wading through darkness at times.
-Reading this even now leaves me a bit unsure and skeptical of my own implementation.
+Reading this even now leaves me a bit unsure and skeptical of my own implementation, redoing my calculations.
 After research and conversations with quantum computing affecionados I have reached the following conclusions:

 1. T is just a Hadamard Gate
 2. S_A is just a CNOT Gate